placeholder

 Enjoy a variety of foods:

-• Aim to enjoy regular meals and snacks with a variety of foods from the Government of Canada’s food guide: protein foods, whole grains, and vegetables and fruit.
+• Aim to enjoy regular meals and snacks with a variety of foods from the Government of Canada’s food guide: Protein foods, whole grains, and vegetables and fruit.
 Learn more:

 • Build your repertoire of simple and tasty meals.
 Start with foods that you enjoy and have access to, and add others when you can.